jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Meetings are indispensable when you don't want to do anything.
+It's easier to resist at the beginning than at the end.
-- John Kenneth Galbraith
+- Leonardo da Vinci

-Updated on: [7/10/2022]
+Updated on: [7/11/2022]
 <!-- #quoteEnd -->
 </pre>